-6.Persons who are able to work and communicate in written and spoken English.
+Persons who are able to work and communicate in written and spoken English.

-Section 5.
 DIVERSITY

-In carrying out its responsibilities to select members of the ICANN Board (and selections to any other ICANN bodies as the Nominating Committee is responsible for under these Bylaws), the Nominating Committee shall take into account the continuing membership of the ICANN Board (and such other bodies), and seek to ensure that the persons selected to fill vacancies on the ICANN Board (and each such other body) shall, to the extent feasible and consistent with the other criteria required to be applied by Section 4 of this Article, make selections guided by Core Value 4 in Article I, Section 2 .
+In carrying out its responsibilities to nominate Directors to fill Seats 1 through 8 (and selections to any other ICANN bodies as the Nominating Committee is responsible for under these Bylaws), the Nominating Committee shall take into account the continuing membership of the Board (and such other bodies), and seek to ensure that the persons it nominates to serve as Director and selects shall, to the extent feasible and consistent with the other criteria required to be applied by Section 8.4, be guided by Section 1.2(b)(ii).

-Section 6.
 ADMINISTRATIVE AND OPERATIONAL SUPPORT

 ICANN shall provide administrative and operational support necessary for the Nominating Committee to carry out its responsibilities.

-Section 7.
 PROCEDURES

 The Nominating Committee shall adopt such operating procedures as it deems necessary, which shall be published on the Website.

-Section 8.
 INELIGIBILITY FOR SELECTION BY NOMINATING COMMITTEE

-No person who serves on the Nominating Committee in any capacity shall be eligible for selection by any means to any position on the Board or any other ICANN body having one or more membership positions that the Nominating Committee is responsible for filling, until the conclusion of an ICANN annual meeting that coincides with, or is after, the conclusion of that person’s service on the Nominating Committee.
+No person who serves on the Nominating Committee in any capacity shall be eligible for nomination by any means to any position on the Board or any other ICANN body having one or more membership positions that the Nominating Committee is responsible for filling, until the conclusion of an ICANN annual meeting that coincides with, or is after, the conclusion of that person’s service on the Nominating Committee.

-Section 9.
 INELIGIBILITY FOR SERVICE ON NOMINATING COMMITTEE

-No person who is an employee of or paid consultant to ICANN (including the Ombudsman) shall simultaneously serve in any of the Nominating Committee positions described in Section 2 of this Article.
+No person who is an employee of or paid consultant to ICANN (including the Ombudsman) shall simultaneously serve in any of the Nominating Committee positions described in Section 8.2.

-Article VIII: ADDRESS SUPPORTING ORGANIZATION
+ADDRESS SUPPORTING ORGANIZATION

-Section 1.
 DESCRIPTION

-1.The Address Supporting Organization (ASO) shall advise the Board with respect to policy issues relating to the operation, assignment, and management of Internet addresses.
+The Address Supporting Organization (“Address Supporting Organization” or “ASO”) shall advise the Board with respect to policy issues relating to the operation, assignment, and management of Internet addresses.

-2.The ASO shall be the entity established by the Memorandum of Understanding entered on 21 October 2004 between ICANN and the Number Resource Organization (NRO), an organization of the existing regional Internet registries (RIRs).
+The ASO shall be the entity established by the Memorandum of Understanding entered on 21 October 2004 between ICANN and the Number Resource Organization (“NRO”), an organization of the existing RIRs.

-Section 2.
 ADDRESS COUNCIL

-1.The ASO shall have an Address Council, consisting of the members of the NRO Number Council.
+The ASO shall have an Address Council, consisting of the members of the NRO Number Council.

-2. The Address Council shall select Directors to those seats on the Board designated to be filled by the ASO.
+The Address Council shall nominate individuals to fill seats 9 and 10 on the Board.
+Notificaton of the Address Council’s nominations shall be given by the Address Council in writing to the EC Chairs Council, with a copy to the Secretary, and the EC shall promptly act on it as provided in Section 7.25.

-Article IX : COUNTRY-CODE NAMES SUPPORTING ORGANIZATION
+COUNTRY-CODE NAMES SUPPORTING ORGANIZATION

-Section 1.
 DESCRIPTION

-There shall be a policy-development body known as the Country-Code Names Supporting Organization (ccNSO), which shall be responsible for:
+There shall be a policy-development body known as the Country-Code Names Supporting Organization (“ccNSO”), which shall be responsible for:

-1.developing and recommending to the Board global policies relating to country-code top-level domains;
+developing and recommending to the Board global policies relating to country-code top-level domains;